JGAguado/Smart_Powermeter/docs/source/programming.rst

 ``materialdesignicons-webfont_5.9.55.ttf``
     As with the previous file, this is a file containing a set of the icons fonts (the battery voltage level).

-    In this case I used :term:`MDI` from `google <https://github.com/google/material-design-icons/blob/master/font/MaterialIcons-Regular.ttf>`_
-    (version 5.9.55), but shouldn't be any problem to look for the latest.
+    In this case I used the :term:`MDI` version :download:`5.9.55 <files/materialdesignicons-webfont_5.9.55.ttf>`, but shouldn't be any problem to look for the latest from `google <https://github.com/google/material-design-icons/blob/master/font/MaterialIcons-Regular.ttf>`_.

 ``icon-map.h``
     This *mapping* file is used to associate a variable name with the *icon ID* from the previous file.
 It contains the following code: